ritik168/Papollo-Hospital---Healthcare-Project/README.md

 🟡 KPI Cards — Total billed, insured, feedback counts

 ## 🚀 How to Use

-Download and open Hospital_Analysis.pbix in Power BI Desktop.
+1. Download and open Hospital_Analysis.pbix in Power BI Desktop.

-Place Papollo-Healthcare-Dataset.xlsx in the same folder.
+2. Place Papollo-Healthcare-Dataset.xlsx in the same folder.

-Refresh the data model.
+3. Refresh the data model.

-Use filters to explore insights across time, doctors, or departments.
+4. Use filters to explore insights across time, doctors, or departments.

 ## 📌 Why This Matters

 This project isn’t just about pretty charts — it’s about solving real-world healthcare problems.
 Whether you’re a data analyst, hospital manager, or student learning Power BI, this dashboard shows how data can be used for actionable insight and operational improvement in healthcare.

+It was also a hands-on way to improve my skills in:

+. 🔄 Data integration & cleaning

+. 📊 Visual storytelling

+. 🧠 Healthcare KPI analysis